About the Project

 Matthew Hollett

 Matthew Hollett (he/him) is a writer, photographer and web designer in St. John’s, Newfoundland (Ktaqmkuk).
 His work explores landscape and memory through photography, writing and walking.
-Optic Nerve, a collection of poems about photography and seeing, is forthcoming from Brick Books in 2023.
-Matthew’s first book, Album Rock (2018), is a work of creative nonfiction and poetry investigating a curious photograph taken in Newfoundland in the 1850s.
-He won the 2020 CBC Poetry Prize for “Tickling the Scar,” a poem about walking the Lachine Canal during the early days of the pandemic.
+Optic Nerve, a collection of poems about photography and visual perception, was published by Brick Books in 2023.
+Matthew won the 2020 CBC Poetry Prize.
+He is a graduate of the MFA program at NSCAD University.

 Matthew’s Website